 - Don't run in and save your team mate who has 200 hp because you won't save them even if you try.
 I hate when this happens, it's beyond annoying.
 Actually, people run out thinking they'll get a kill but they're just going to die too.
 Instead of giving the other team a double kill, leave them with one and don't get involved.

-- If you're up against a range champion, or a champion that has range skills, stay out of that range especially early game when all you have is Boots of Speed.
+- If you're up against a range champion, or a champion that has range skills, stay out of that range especially early game when all you have is Boots.
 Be especially careful when they have stuns.
 It's ridiculously easy to dodge some ranged skills.
 It baffles my mind how people don't understand how to dodge, for example, EVERY skill Lux has.

 I'm just going to get this out of the way first, because this is the most ridiculous argument about Akali.
 A lot of people argue that Guinsoo's Rageblade is absolutely horrid when it comes to Akali, that it's useless, takes up space, and doesn't make a difference.
 SO I figured I should make an entire chapter about this item.